 After evaluating development alternatives, Cavalier submitted a development application to the Energy Resources Conservation Board and Alberta Environment and Sustainable Resource Development in early November 2012.

-This initial Hoole development is designed for the production of 10,000 barrels of bitumen per day, and construction is scheduled to begin in Q1 2014 followingregulatory approvals.
-Start-up is expected in Q4 2015, with full production capacity anticipated to be reached by the end of 2016.
+This initial Hoole development is designed for the production of 10,000 barrels of bitumen per day.
 The project is projected to recover an estimated 13.8 million cubic metres (86.8 million barrels) of bitumen from the Grand Rapids A reservoir over its 30-year production life.

 The project includes typical SAGD infrastructure as follows: